Get a quote for a fire escape plan

 ...a ground level plan of area surrounding the premises indicating the assembly points, Indicating : You are Here, Escape Routes, Alarm Points, Extinguishers

-Section 2.4 of the Guide to Fire Safety in Guest Accommodation has the following requirement:
+Section 2.4 of the Guide to Fire Safety in Guest Accommodation has the following recommendation:

 A notice of the procedures to be followed by guests in the event of a fire should be provided in all guest bedrooms, displayed on the back of each bedroom door.
 This should concentrate on evacuation of the premises when hearing the fire alarm or other warning and drawing attention to the means of escape.
 Instructions should be clear and concise and should preferably be multi-lingual to cater for foreign guests.
 As guests are unlikely to be familiar with the internal layout of the premises, the instructions should include a simple location map, indicating the escape routes relative to each room.

-Section 4.6 of the Guide to Fire Safety in Flats, Bedsitters and Apartments has the following requirement:
+Section 4.6 of the Guide to Fire Safety in Flats, Bedsitters and Apartments has the following recommendation:

 A drawing of each floor should be displayed inside the entrance door to each flat, showing all escape routes from the building.